-The castle consisted of a perimeter of fortifications along the edges of the hill, separating an oblong courtyard with a trapezoidal shape and a length of about 42 meters, secured from the north and north-east with a ditch.
+The castle consisted of a perimeter of fortifications along the edges of the hill, separating an oblong courtyard with a trapezoidal shape and a length of about 42 meters, secured from the north and east with a ditch.
 On the south side, in the corner, there was a massive, cylindrical tower with a diameter of 16 meters, probably serving as a keep.
 From the north and east sides, the castle was secured by two smaller horseshoe towers, and the whole was connected with curtains of the defensive walls.
 The northern tower was quite unusual, because it had a four-sided part with sides about 10 meters long from the side of the courtyard, and the forehead in the form of a segmental arch.
 It had a dark ground floor and an upper chamber used for residential purposes, as it was equipped with a fireplace and located next to two channels serving as latrines.
 The south-eastern tower had similar dimensions, but only slightly protruded in front of the perimeter of the fortifications, so its flanking capabilities were minimal.
 The north-west corner of the casle was slightly rounded, possibly in the form of a slightly raised tower.
 The eastern wall between the horseshoe towers was equipped with a buttress that could support a smaller turret.

-The castle had features typical fot Anglo-Norman constructions (a powerful, cylindrical keep) and native Welsh buildings (characteristic apsidal towers on a horseshoe plan, poor defenses of the entrance gate to the courtyard).
+The castle had features typical fot Anglo-Norman constructions (a powerful, cylindrical keep, larger than in the Welsh castles of Dolbadarn, Dryslwyn, or Dinefwr, and competing with the massive keep in Pembroke) and features of native Welsh castle architecture (characteristic apsidal towers on a horseshoe plan, poor defenses of the entrance gate to the courtyard).
 It is possible that construction of the caslte has never been completed.